thalter/Three-Mile-Island.Net/README.md

 It has been my life-long dream to bring one of my favorite Apple II games into the 21st century, but converting the original Integer Basic code always seemed to be a huge lift.
 I decided to turn this into an exercise in "Vibe Coding" to see if AI could complete what I never had time to do, and I'm so glad I did.
 Thanks to the help of Claude Sonnet, I was able to do much of the work in a matter of minutes.

+Like most AI generated code, Claude's first iteration wouldn't even compile, much less run.
+However, it gave me a huge leg up, and didn't take much effort on my part to get the code ship-shape and running.

 ## About the Original Game

 Three Mile Island was a nuclear reactor management simulation game that challenged players to safely operate a nuclear power plant while managing various systems including: